The overarching aims of our Education Division are:

 Research is just beginning to reveal how the developmental trajectories of multidimensional cognitive control profiles precisely tie to academic outcomes across childhood.
 We take a novel approach in that we investigate whether personalized, closed-loop cognitive training, targeted to each student’s unique cognitive profile, can make a significant impact on academic achievement across content areas.

-Using sophisticated neuroimaging, adaptive cognitive assessments, and video game training technology, the program investigates real-world learning and mechanisms that influence academic achievement and overall cognitive health.
+Using sophisticated neuroimaging, adaptive cognitive assessments, and video game training technology, the division investigates real-world learning and mechanisms that influence academic achievement and overall cognitive health.

 We partner with K-12 districts and higher education institutions across the country to assess our state-of-the-art mobile tool that quickly and robustly evaluate cognitive control abilities.